1975–76 Port Vale F.C. season: Cup competitions

 In the FA Cup, Vale progressed past Southern League side Grantham 4–1 in Burslem following a 2–2 draw away.
 This proved a lucky escape for Vale as Brownbill's equalising goal at Grantham was allowed to stand despite an obvious handball.
 Many Vale supporters said that the linesman had raised his flag, only to lower it after being threatened by irate Vale spectators.
-In the second round they faced Fourth Division side Huddersfield Town at Leeds Road, and were eliminated 2–1.
+In the second round they faced Fourth Division side Huddersfield Town at Leeds Road, and were eliminated 2–1 after Mick Cullerton missed an open goal late on, which chairman Mark Singer never let Cullerton forget.

 In the League Cup, the new two-legged format only resulted in a 4–4 aggregate draw despite Vale having led by four goals at half-time of the first leg, and so a replay was held at Gay Meadow, Shrewsbury, which Hereford won 1–0 after Terry Bailey was sent off.
 Cullerton scored a hat-trick in the first leg, thereby making 'a fairytale come true' by hitting three in his first game back at Vale Park.